gerardroche/gerardroche.github.io/_posts/2019-05-09-neovintageous-1.12.0.md

 title: NeoVintageous 1.12.0
 ---

-NeoVintageous [1.12.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.12.0) is out.
+NeoVintageous 1.12.0 has just been released.
 The highlights of this release are new visual bell styles, multiple cursor enhancements, visual block enhancements, new ex mode commands, new motions, and lots of bug fixes.

 ## Visual Bells